Homological Lagrangian monodromy for some monotone tori: General considerations

 \begin{definition} We define $n_\beta$ to be the degree of $\operatorname{ev} : \mathcal{M}_1(J, \beta) \to L$.
 By cobordism-invariance of degree this is independent of $J$, and by Gromov compactness there are only finitely many $\beta$ with $n_\beta \neq 0$.
 We extend $n_\beta$ by zero to classes $\beta$ with $\mu(\beta) \neq 2$. \end{definition}

-To obtain integer-valued counts, rather than mod-$2$, the moduli space $\mathcal{M}_1(J, \beta)$ needs to be oriented relative to $L$.
-It is now well-understood, following de Silva \cite[Theorem Q]{VdS}, that such an orientation is provided by a choice of spin structure on $L$.
+To obtain integer-valued counts, rather than mod $2$, the moduli space $\mathcal{M}_1(J, \beta)$ needs to be oriented relative to $L$.
+It is now well-understood, following de Silva \cite[Theorem Q]{VdS} and Fukaya--Oh--Ohta--Ono \cite[Theorem 8.1.1]{FOOObig}, that such an orientation is provided by a choice of spin structure on $L$.
 The torus $L$ carries a \emph{standard} spin structure $\mathfrak{s}$, given by choosing an identification $L \cong \RR^n/\ZZ^n$ and using the trivialisation of $T\RR^n$ to trivialise $TL$, and this is the one we shall always use.

-\begin{lemma} For $\phi \in \Symp(X, L)$ we have $n_\beta = n_{\phi_*\beta}$. \end{lemma} \begin{proof} Composition with $\phi$ gives a bijection between discs contributing to $n_\beta$ with respect to $J$ and those contributing to $n_{\phi_*\beta}$ with respect to $\phi_*J$.
+\begin{lemma} For $\phi \in \Symp_\infty(X, L)$ we have $n_\beta = n_{\phi_*\beta}$. \end{lemma} \begin{proof} Composition with $\phi$ gives a bijection between discs contributing to $n_\beta$ with respect to $J$ and those contributing to $n_{\phi_*\beta}$ with respect to $\phi_*J$.
 All that remains is to show that these discs contribute with the same sign, which amounts to showing that $\phi_* \mathfrak{s} = \mathfrak{s}$.

 To do this, recall that a spin structure is a homotopy class of nullhomotopy of the second Stiefel--Whitney class $w_2 : L \to K(\ZZ/2, 2)$.
 The Stiefel--Whitney classes can be defined purely homotopy-theoretically using the Wu classes of $L$, so homotopic diffeomorphisms induce the same map on spin structures.
 Any diffeomorphism of $L$ is homotopic to a linear one, so it's left to show that linear diffeomorphisms of $L$ preserve $\mathfrak{s}$, and this can be seen directly. \end{proof}